235u/proposals/GamePriceComparison/README.md

 # Simple Steam game price comparison web tool using API

-See [job details](docs/job-details.pdf) (one-time project, fixed price), as posted on December 20, 2019 within `Full Stack Development`, asking for expertise in `HTML`, `JavaScript`, `JSON API`.
+See [job details](docs/job-details.pdf) (one-time project, fixed price), as posted on December 20, 2019, within `Full Stack Development`, asking for expertise in `HTML`, `JavaScript`, `JSON API`.

 ## Description

 > The idea is to provide data so that it can be used to publish on a news website

-Sounds like a one-way ticket / throw-away application.
+It sounds like a one-way ticket (aka throw-away application).
 How much data do you want to provide?
 And how often?
 Once?

 > to show how expensive UK gaming is compared to other places.

 That's the ultimate goal?
-Representing a hypothesis (to be proven right or wrong by real-world data analysis), or the final conclusion (being quite obvious when comparing United Kingdom and Sierra Leone, e.g.)?
+Representing a hypothesis (to be proven right or wrong by real-world data analysis), or the conclusion (being quite obvious when comparing the United Kingdom with Sierra Leone, e.g.)?

 > The data will be pulled using https://steamapi.xpaw.me/